RMIT-COSC1127-1125-AI/AI20-DOC/FAQ-PACMAN.md

 More details about super can be found [here](https://stackoverflow.com/questions/2399307/how-to-invoke-the-super-constructor-in-python) (although it lacks discussion of arguments), and details about kwargs [here](https://stackoverflow.com/questions/3394835/use-of-args-and-kwargs)

-## Will we bemarked down for applying a "magic number" such as -9999 in our evaluation functions, as part of our logic not simply an abritrary "return -9999"?
+## Can we apply a "magic number" such as -9999 in our evaluation functions, as part of our logic not simply an arbitrary "return -9999"?

 You would not be marked down for using a number like that - however if you really want a very large number, you might consider using `math.inf` instead, or even `float('inf')`.